noaione/yuusha-shoukan-ln/sources/v11/chapter4.md

 person, and would not have been able to do anything so drastic that “Shalltear-sama” would have deemed it necessary to dispose of him.)

-Chris’ mother, Ristia Asmodeus ... actually has another face hidden to others.
+Chris’ mother, Ristia Asmodeus... actually has another face hidden to others.
 She is one of Phantasmal King’s Executive Subordinates, the Ten Demons... given the code name “Lilim”, reigns at the top of all Lustful Demons, and is a Peak Count-rank Demon, known as the “Sneering Nightmare”.